a-cordier/noon-io/README.md

 ```

-Or using the `bankSelectMSB` and `bankSelectLSB` provided by noon-io
+Or using the `bankSelectMSB` and `bankSelectLSB` factories provided by noon-io

 ```typescript
 // Select bank 1